Compuseum

 Welcome to Compuseum's Philly Tech Week Event

-This is a Virtual Event - It is free; courtesy of Sponsor generosity.
+This is a Virtual Event with a pre-recorded presentation of annual World Computer Day topics.
+It is free; courtesy of Sponsor generosity.

 Attend Our Event